Former PM favourite for president in run-off vote to heal Mali

 World powers have been pushing for the vote to be held to replace the weak interim administration that has led the country since the military junta agreed to hand over power to a civilian transitional administration in April 2012.

-Former colonial power France is pulling out its 3,000 troops and hands responsibility for security to a 12,600-strong U.N. peacekeeping mission which is gradually deploying.
+Former colonial power France is pulling out its 3,000 troops and handing responsibility for security to a 12,600-strong U.N. peacekeeping mission which is gradually deploying.

 Tuareg rebels, once allied with Islamist fighters scattered by the French-led operation, remain armed but allowed voting to take place after Bamako agreed to discuss their demands of autonomy for the sparsely populated homeland they call Azawad.

-"This election can bring peace if there is a president who takes negotiations seriously," said Abarkan Ag Abzaik, mayor of Kidal where pro-independence graffitti covers walls and the red, yellow, black and green flag of Azawad is visible everywhere.
+"This election can bring peace if there is a president who takes negotiations seriously," said Abarkan Ag Abzaik, mayor of Kidal, where pro-independence graffiti covers walls and the red, yellow, black and green flag of Azawad is everywhere.

-Rebel and government delegations are due to meet within 60 days of the vote under the terms of the ceasefire agreement.

-Tuareg fighters from the pro-independence MNLA have threatened to return to war if their demands are not taken seriously, but granting concessions to the rebels would be unpopular in the south.